 All the events on Saturday and Sunday are free to attend and participate in.
-We will be raising funds for the Wallowa Avalanche Center (WAC) at the film showing on Friday night through a raffle and auction, and we want people to know that even small donations can make a big difference in helping us promote safe and informed decision-making in the backcountry.
+All the fundraising is for the Wallowa Avalanche Center (WAC) and we want people to know that even small donations can make a big difference in helping us promote safe and informed decision-making in the backcountry of Northeast Oregon.

-We have received tremendous support from the community and local businesses!
-Here are a few of the FANTASTIC auction items that we’ll have this year:
+We have received tremendous support from the backcountry community and local businesses!
+Here are a few of the FANTASTIC auction items we’ll have for 2023:

 We are pleased to offer a 15% discount on accommodations at Quality Inn in Baker City if you need a place to stay during the festival.
 You can reach Quality Inn at 541-423-6444 or visit register directly at http://www.qualityinn.com/ires/en-US/html/ArrivalInfo?hotel=OR294&srp=LEOU&pu=no

-We are looking forward to this year’s festival and providing a fun event for local and regional backcountry recreationists!!
+We are looking forward to this year’s festival and providing a fun and safe event for local and regional backcountry recreationists!!

 For more information contact Michael Hatch at 541-962-3621 or email@example.com.
 To learn about the Wallowa Avalanche Center visit www.wallowaavalanchecenter.org or contact WAC Director, Victor McNeil at firstname.lastname@example.org

 10 a.m. – Avalanche Companion Rescue Clinic at Anthony Lakes.
-(Meet at EOBF tent outside south of the rental shop)
+(Meet at EOBF tent down by the lift)

 About the instructors: